 Selecting an area-of-effect where many enemies are in the distance.
 On easy mode these attacks have no effect on your party but in all other modes friendly fire will be taken.

-There are three main classes in Dragon Age games with many specialisations to differentiate roles.
+There are three main classes in Dragon Age games with many specializations to differentiate roles.
 Warriors are the meat-shields, and can use two-handed swords or the sword and shield.
 Rogues either use archery from distance or daggers and swords up close.
 Mages always stand back casting spells and avoid close combat.

 The main character communicates with the people of Thedas through the dialogue tree system, eventually changing to the wheel dialogue system seen previously in Bioware's Mass Effect 2 for Dragon Age II.
 Depending on responses and choices made characters will approve, disapprove, attack you and in some cases initiate relationships with you.